Trade Stock Indices

 Cyprus Securities and Exchange Commission (CySEC ) - Cyprus

 FSA regulates all online brokers in United Kingdom, the official web site for FSA is https://www.fsa.gov.uk/ this website contains a list of brokers licensed in UK.
 FSA also registers other international firms & indices based firms from other countries that have an operating office within United Kingdom.
-To check whether the financial institution you're trading with is regulated in United Kingdom just go to FSA Register.
+To check whether the financial institution you're trading with is regulated in United Kingdom just navigate to FSA Register.

 German Federal Labor Market Authority (BaFin ) - Germany